 For an alternative interest-earning business bank account, you might consider BlueVine business checking.

-With the BlueVine business checking account, you have the ability to earn 1% interest on balances up to $100,000.
+With the BlueVine business checking account, you have the ability to earn 1.5% interest on balances up to and including $100,000.
+Terms apply.
 That said, the BlueVine bank account is completely fee-free, can be opened quickly and easily online, and includes unlimited transactions.

 On top of these benefits, the BlueVine business checking account includes two free checkbooks, mobile check deposit, and it also gives you the ability to pay vendors and bills using ACH transfer, wire payments, or checks.